-More than 100 Vietnamese Americans took to the streets of Little Saigon in Orange County, California to protest the Trump administration’s move to deport thousands of war refugees.
+More than 100 Vietnamese Americans took to the streets of Little Saigon in Orange County, California to protest the Trump administration’s move

 After a meeting between U.S. and Vietnam representatives last week, over 8,000 Vietnamese residents who committed crimes in America will face deportation if immigration officials succeed in changing an agreement that protects their residency status.

 According to the Los Angeles Times, organizers of the protest, VietRISE, said that the representatives met in Washington to renegotiate a 2008 pact that protects undocumented Vietnamese immigrants who came to the U.S. before July 12, 1995 from deportation.

 Signed under President George W. Bush, the agreement was made three decades after the Vietnam War in an effort to re-establish diplomatic ties with Hanoi.

 Over 9,000 Vietnamese immigrants have received a final order of removal since 1998, at least 7,000 of which were “noncitizens who during previous administrations were arrested, convicted and ultimately ordered removed by a federal immigration judge,” Department of Homeland Security spokeswoman Katie Waldman said in a statement.

 Meanwhile, Immigration and Customs Enforcement spokesman Brendan Raedy told KTLA, “The U.S. position is that every country has an international legal obligation to accept its nationals that another country seeks to remove, expel or deport.”

 A daily dose of Asian America's essential stories, in under 5 minutes.